PortlandRefugeeStory

 Karen Weliky / The Immigrant Story

 Luong regards his upbringing in Vietnam warmly.
-His family lived on a large commercial street almost within sight of the US Embassy, in a four-story house that was full of kids.
+His family lived on a busy commercial street almost within sight of the US Embassy, in a four-story house that was full of kids.
 In addition to Luong and his eleven siblings, his parents raised nineteen adopted children.
 Luong notes that adopted and biological children were treated equally.
 “My parents would always try to get them to go to school and, eventually, find work and get married.”

 Living in the city, Luong’s family wasn’t affected by the war until it reached their doorstep.
 One of Luong’s brothers, who served in the South Vietnamese navy, realized how the family’s connections to foreign governments and their military service made them an immediate target for the Viet Cong.
 “He got word very quickly that the South was going to fall, so he called my parents and said, ‘Mom, Dad, we gotta go,’” Luong explains.
 “My parents split us into five groups and told us to leave however we could, by plane or boat.
 That was April 29, 1975.”